 - A good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - An understanding of the importance of reporting abuse, misuse or access to inappropriate materials.
-They should know how to report such instances and recognise their responsibility to do so if necessary. - A knowledge and understanding of this policy so that they ensure their adherence to it.

-An understanding of the importance of adopting good e-safety practice when using digital technologies out of school and realise that the Trust's E-Safety Policy covers their actions out of school, if related to their membership of the school.
+They should know how to report such instances and recognise their responsibility to do so if necessary. - A knowledge and understanding of this policy so that they ensure their adherence to it. - An understanding of the importance of adopting good e-safety practice when using digital technologies out of the Academy and recognition that the Trust's E-Safety Policy covers their actions out of the Academy, if related to their membership of the Academy or Trust.